ibm-cloud-docs/vpc/file_storage_vpc_mounthelper_mount.md

 ## Connecting to your compute host
 {: #fs-mount-helper-mount-connect}

-To mount file shares with Mount Helper, you must login to your compute host.
+To mount file shares with Mount Helper, you must log in to your compute host.
 - [Connect to your virtual server instance](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#next-steps-after-creating-virtual-servers-ui).
 - [Connect to your bare metal server](/docs/vpc?topic=vpc-connect-to-ESXi-bare-metal-servers).
 - If you want to access the file shares from IBM {{site.data.keyword.powerSys_notm}} instances, you must use a network path through a load balancer.
 For more information, see the following tutorial: [Accessing File Storage for VPC shares from IBM Power Virtual Server instances](/docs/sap?topic=sap-ha-nlb-rt-rfs-intro).